LOST-STATS/lost-stats.github.io/formatting_graph_legends.md

 ## Also Consider

 Before finalizing your legend the graph itself should be completed.
 Deciding which type of graph is best suited for your data is a whole topic in itself.
-For information on choosing and creating different types of graphs, you can explore the Presentation tab located on the LOST website.
-[Presentation](https://lost-stats.github.io/Presentation/Presentation.html#presentation)
+For information on choosing and creating different types of graphs, you can explore the [Presentation](https://lost-stats.github.io/Presentation/Presentation.html#presentation) tab located on the LOST website.

 Some of the graphical implementations this page contains include are;
 [Bar Graphs](https://lost-stats.github.io/Presentation/bar_graphs.html), [Histograms](https://lost-stats.github.io/Presentation/histograms.html), and [Scatterplot by Group on Shared Axes](https://lost-stats.github.io/Presentation/scatterplot_by_group_on_shared_axes.html).